Another day, another Gallagher brothers argument, but this time it was not a disagreement over the usual fare.

 No, this time, it was about a pair of scissors.

-Eagle-eyed viewers of Later… With Jools Holland spotted a rather unusual performer onstage with Noel Gallagher and his High Flying Birds:
+Eagle-eyed viewers of Later… With Jools Holland back in October spotted a rather unusual performer onstage with Noel Gallagher and his High Flying Birds:

 Naturally, when invited, Liam couldn’t resist a dig back:

 Im afraid not but I do have somebody sharpening a pencil it sounds mega with a bit of reverb on it proper out there gear— Liam Gallagher (@liamgallagher) November 1, 2017

 This, to me, is frustrating.
 When I saw this stuff, I sighed, loudly.

 Because this is yet another example of the ongoing, persistent and unfair demonisation of what is one of the bedrocks of music: ridiculous percussion instruments.

 They are constantly and ruthlessly undermined, the subject of cheap jokes and laughs, but I’ve had enough, and it’s time someone stood up for them.